kangjw1208/Ethereum_Prediction/README.md

 ## Model
 ### ARIMA
 The baseline model I used was the ARIMA model.
 I used both daily data and weekly data to forecast prices.
+In the ARIMA model, Auto regressive(AR) components are explained by the ACF while moving average(MA) is explained by PACF.
+The first order differential or integrated component(I) just indicates that the model was run on difference of the price which makes sense by looking at the stationary graph.
+The graph became stationary only after it was differenced with shift of 1.

 Daily ARIMA model with order of (2, 1, 3)

 ![download](https://user-images.githubusercontent.com/92397140/151518692-ef775115-ba0a-44de-aad7-2fa882b8d85e.png)